-Tavo received a Master of Public Administration in Environmental Science and Policy from Columbia University and a Bachelor of Arts from Wesleyan University, with a double major in earth and environmental science (Departmental Honors) and environmental studies.
+Tavo received a Master of Public Administration in Environmental Science and Policy from Columbia University and a Bachelor of Arts from Wesleyan University, with a double major in earth and environmental science and environmental studies.
 Beyond his major, he devoted a semester to studying climate change science and sustainability in Europe.
 In addition to his experience at Robinson+Cole, Tavo has experience working in the renewable energy sector in multiple capacities, including conducting market research, supporting energy offtake agreements, and project development.